joymon/joyful-visualstudio/README.md

 ### Option 1 - Using Visual Studio Extension Manager

 1. Tools -> Extensions and Updates to open Visual Studio Extension Manager
-2. Section "Online" to search for "Joyful Tools"
+2. Goto section "Online" to search for "Joyful Tools"
 3. Install the extension and restart Visual Studio.

 ### Option 2 - Download and manual install